 Every time I read an article like “15 SEO Gurus That You Should Know for 2015”, I’m stunned he’s not on there.

-Brian Dean aka Backlinko might be flying under the radar, but when you start googling around about learning SEO, you’re bound to bump into him.
+Brian Dean, aka Backlinko, might be flying under the radar, but when you start googling around and learning SEO, you’re bound to bump into him.

 (Backlinko ranks 1 AND 2 for “how to get backlinks”)